matus-barta/personal-web/blogposts/simple-nodejs-project.md

 #### index.ts

-In the `index.ts` we load configuration and initialize the HTTP server.
-After that we let know the user what configuration we running and if ist incorrect we terminate the application.
+In the `index.ts` we load the configuration and start the Express HTTP server.
+After that, we let know the user what configuration we are running and if it's incorrect we terminate the application.

 ```ts
 dotenv.config(); // initialize configuration for .env file